Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Physical Human-Robot Interaction

-where $k_f$ is the known motor constant, $\omega_{mj}$ is the motor speed of the $j^{th}$ motor.
-Denote the current time step as $*^t$ and the previous time step as $*^{t-1}$.
-Now we will present the nonlinear process model and the linear measurement model of the UKF. \paragraph{Process Model} Based on MAV equations of motion presented in eq.~(\ref{eq:quad_eom_rot_dropped}), discretizations of quadrotor states are performed by assuming each control step moves forward in time by $\delta t$.
+where $k_f$ and $k_m$ represent the motor constants corresponding to rotor force and moment, respectively. $d_x$ and $d_y$ denote the distances from the rotor to the body's x and y axes.
+Additionally, $\omega_{mj}$ signifies the motor speed of the $j^{th}$ motor.
+We denote the current time step as $*^t$ and the previous time step as $*^{t-1}$.
+Subsequently, we present the nonlinear process model and the linear measurement model of the Unscented Kalman Filter (UKF). \paragraph{Process Model} Based on MAV equations of motion presented in eq.~(\ref{eq:quad_eom_rot_dropped}), discretizations of quadrotor states are performed by assuming each control step moves forward in time by $\delta t$.
 The discrete-time nonlinear process model is